SHARKS ICE LEARN TO PLAY

 These players practice and play at the same times but are divided into Mite or Mini Mite based on their age and skill level.
 Mites are generally 7-8 years old and have begun to develop good skating and puck skills and are capable of participating in a team environment and executing more structured drills and concepts for practices and cross ice games which includes players in goalie gear.
 Mini Mites have completed Pre-Hockey and/or Hockey 123 and are generally 5-7 years old.

 The Oakland Bears Hockey Club is a competitive travel ice hockey organization and one of the oldest operating clubs in California with a focus on long term player development and not short term success.
 The Bears practice and play at Oakland Ice Center operated by Sharks Ice located in vibrant downtown Oakland.
-The Teams compete in the Northern California Junior Hockey Association (NORCAL) and field teams at the Squirt, Peewee, Bantam & Midget levels.
-The Mite/8U program hosts and participates in the NORCAL Mite Jamborees.
+The teams compete in the Northern California Junior Hockey Association (NORCAL) and field teams at the 10U (Squirt), 12U (Peewee), 14U (Bantam), 16U & 18U (Midget) levels.
+The 8U/6U (Mite/Mini-Mite) program hosts and participates in the NORCAL Mite Jamborees.

-Our Travel Hockey A/B/ Tier II “AA” teams offer a balance of skill development and competition, with a solid practice program and the opportunity to participate in a highly competitive league throughout Northern California.
-Many players in our program have developed to the elite levels and have had the opportunity to move on to AAA youth teams in San Jose, juniors and college ranks across North America playing right here in Oakland.
+Our Travel Hockey A/B & Tier II “AA” teams offer a balance of skill development and competition, with a solid practice program and the opportunity to participate in a highly competitive league throughout Northern California.
+Many players in our program have developed to the elite levels and have had the opportunity to move on to AAA youth teams in San Jose, Juniors and college ranks across North America playing right here in Oakland.
+Check out the Oakland Bears Alumni page!

-The Sharks Ice and Bears youth hockey programs and its teams are a proud Member of USA Hockey and implement the American Development Model (ADM) and Long Term Athletic Develpoment (LTAD) in all of our hockey programs.
+The Sharks Ice and Oakland Bears youth hockey program are a proud Member of USA Hockey and implement the American Development Model (ADM) and Long Term Athletic Develpoment (LTAD) in all of our hockey programs.

 New to Hockey